kenchan/disable-ligatures-chrome-extension/README.md

 # Disable Ligatures

-Disable Ligatures on all websites
+Disable ligatures on all websites.